Freehold Borough, New Jersey: A and M Karagheusian Mill

-A. & M. Karagheusian, Inc. was a rug manufacturer headquartered at 295 Fifth Avenue in Manhattan.
+A & M Karagheusian, Inc. was a rug manufacturer headquartered at 295 Fifth Avenue in Manhattan.
 Manufacturing was located in Freehold Borough, New Jersey and operated for 60 years before closing in 1964.
 It employed 1,700 people at its peak operation in the 1930s.
 There was another factory in Roselle Park, New Jersey, that operated from May 19, 1923, to 1962.

 Bruce Springsteen wrote about the Karagheusian Rug Mill’s closing in his 1984 song "My Hometown".

 Brockway Glass

 Brockway Glass Company built a facility on Center Street in 1955.
 Brockway Glass then proceeded to build additional facilities in the region in 1956, 1967, 1969 and 1976.
-The company ceased operations in the township in 1991,Lockhart, Bill, et. al. Brockway Machine Bottle Co. and Brockway Glass Co., Society for Historical Archaeology.
-Accessed August 8, 2022. in which the site is now operated by the Freehold campus location for Iron Mountain, an enterprise information management services company.
+The company ceased operations in the township in 1991, in which the site is now operated by the Freehold campus location for Iron Mountain, an enterprise information management services company.

 Nestle

-Nestle opened a production plant in 1948, which is still in operation and has expanded its operations in logistics and engineering.
+Nestle opened a production plant in 1948, which closed in 2023.